xenopol/elm-exercises/README.md

 # elm-exercises
-A list of solved Elm exercises
+### A list of solved Elm exercises
+The exercises are from Exercism: https://exercism.io/tracks/elm